marco-vignozzi/Sapinski/README.md

 ### Introduction

-The file `main.py` is a program generating the Sapinski triangle, a _fractal_.
+This project provides a program generating the Sapinski triangle, a _fractal_.

 ### The Sapinski triangle
 The way it is obtained is of particular interest: